26 November 2018

 This is the same area as shown in the NBC News graphic with German ancestral villages in what was Imperial Russia at the time most were founded, but today span across (left to right) Romania, Bulgaria, Moldova, Ukraine, Russia, Georgia and Azerbaijan.

-This is a close up showing the Kerch Straight, the Sea of Azov and the city of Mariupol.
+This is a close up showing the Kerch Strait, the Sea of Azov and the city of Mariupol.

 Keep in mind that you can search the map for any place, whether or not it‘s a historical German village, using the magnifying glass icon in top right corner of the legend on the left of the screen.
 At the bottom of the items listed, you'll see other suggestions such as “Move map to” or “From Google.”
 It will drop a pin on the map, perhaps amongst our ancestral villages.